dfinity/candid/spec/Candid.md

 service { <name> : <functype>; <methtype>;* } <: service { <name> : <functype'>; <methtype'>;* }
 ```

-### Coercing
+### Coercion

 This subtyping is implemented during the deserialization of Candid at an expected type.
-As as described in [Section Deserialisation](#deserialization), the binary value is conceptually first _decoded_ into an abstract value, and then _coerced_ to the expected type.
+As described in [Section Deserialisation](#deserialization), the binary value is conceptually first _decoded_ into an abstract value, and then _coerced_ to the expected type.

-This section describes the covercion, as ternary relation `V ~> V' : T` to describe when a value `V` can be coerced to a value `V'` of type `T`.
+This section describes the covercion, as a ternary relation `V ~> V' : T` to describe when a value `V` can be coerced to a value `V'` of type `T`.
 The fields `V` and `T` can be understood as inputs and `V'` as the output of this relation.

 Here `V` models untyped values, which form an abstract data model of both the message in transit (`V`), as well as the result of the coercion (`V'`).
 In the following, we re-use the syntax of the textual representation, with the following changes to make it free of overloading: